atlas77-lang/atlas77/README.md

 ### Later (post v0.6 release)

 - Making a Brainfuck interpreter in Atlas77
+> Currently in the works.
+Go check the `self/src/` folder.
 - Bootstrapping the compiler in Atlas77 itself

 #### Stability and Refinement